OSGeo/gdal/doc/source/drivers/vector/eeda.rst

 Dataset name syntax
 -------------------

-The minimal syntax to open a datasource is :
+The minimal syntax to open a datasource is:

 ::